IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 - to provide data scientists with notebook functionality
 - to provide example code in the form of notebooks for services such as hbase

 ### Security notice

 The Installation of Zeppelin will result in Zeppelin server listening for connections on all interfaces on port 8080 (the port can be changed as described [here](#install-zeppelin)) on the cluster mastermanager.
 BigInsights for Apache Hadoop on IBM Bluemix is hidden by a firewall and Zeppelin can only be accessed on client machines using a SSH tunnel ([more info](#decomposition-instructions)).
 The SSH tunnel is setup for you when you execute the [Run](#run-zeppelin) target.
 The SSH tunnel ensures only users can only access Zeppelin if they have the credentials to log in via SSH.

 ![warning image](./image.png) **WARNING:**

-- Any user with ssh access will be able to access a Zeppelin instance running on another user's account and execute code as the user running Zeppelin.
+- Any user with access to Zeppelin will be able to access the account that Zeppelin was installed under and execute jobs under the permission of the Zeppelin user account
 - Ensure that the port Zeppelin listens on (8080 by default) is firewalled so that Zeppelin can only be accessed via ssh.
 Zeppelin is not configured to authenticate users so if the port Zeppelin listens on is not firewalled, anyone will be able to access your cluster.
 - As with all of the other examples, this example is community supported.
 We will endeavour to make sure the Zeppelin example works with future versions of BigInsights, however this cannot be guaranteed.